-AFP / CHRISTIAAN KOTZE South African played in pink to raise awareness for breast cancer
+AFP / CHRISTIAAN KOTZE South Africans played in pink to raise awareness for breast cancer

-There was movement through the air and off the surface for the new-ball bowlers, while offering turn for the spinners.
+There was movement through the air and off the surface for the new-ball bowlers, while offering turns for the spinners.

 “It was a nice wicket with a bit of turn and bounce,” said Rashid.
 Twenty-seven overs were bowled by England’s spinners including 17 in tandem by Rashid and off-spinner Ali.